- Before you start, make sure the camera’s battery is charged.

 Copy the Firmware File to a Memory Card

 It’s best to use an empty memory card.
-Updating the camera’s firmware doesn’t usually format the memory card, but I like to use an empty memory card just in case and also because it makes cleaning up the memory card that little bit easier (i.e., deleting the used firmware update file).
+Updating the camera’s firmware doesn’t usually format the memory card, but I like to use an empty memory card just in case and also because it makes cleaning up the memory card a little bit easier (i.e., deleting the used firmware update file).

 Using a card reader with your computer, run the downloaded file.
 It’s a self-extracting file and will output a file with the extension of .bin (e.g., fwdc239b.bin).
 Copy that .bin file to the root of the memory card (that is, don’t put it in a subfolder).